michael2012z/BitBible/markdown/KJV/files/Eccl.md

 8. Vanity of vanities, saith the preacher; all is vanity.

-9. And moreover, because the preacher was wise, he still taught the people knowledge; yea, he gave good heed, and sought out, and set in order many proverbs.moreover…: or, the more wise the preacher was, etc
+9. And moreover, because the preacher was wise, he still taught the people knowledge; yea, he gave good heed, and sought out, and set in order many proverbs.

-10. The preacher sought to find out acceptable words: and that which was written was upright, even words of truth.acceptable…: Heb. words of delight
+10. The preacher sought to find out acceptable words: and that which was written was upright, even words of truth.

 11. The words of the wise are as goads, and as nails fastened by the masters of assemblies, which are given from one shepherd.

-12. And further, by these, my son, be admonished: of making many books there is no end; and much study is a weariness of the flesh.study: or, reading
+12. And further, by these, my son, be admonished: of making many books there is no end; and much study is a weariness of the flesh.

-13. Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.Let…: or, The end of the matter, even all that hath been heard, is
+13. Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man.

 14. For God shall bring every work into judgment, with every secret thing, whether it be good, or whether it be evil.